ygracoord/Brain-games/README.md

 ### Game 2 - Calculator

+> *Rules: The user receives a random mathematical expression, have to calculate and give the correct answer.*

 [![asciicast](https://asciinema.org/a/555416.png)](https://asciinema.org/a/555416)

 ### Game 3 - Greatest common divisor

+> *Rules: The user receives two random numbers, need to calculate the greatest common divisor.*

 [![asciicast](https://asciinema.org/a/555425.png)](https://asciinema.org/a/555425)

 ### Game 4 - Progression

+> *Rules: The user receives random arithmetic progression with one missing number, have to enter the correct number.*

 [![asciicast](https://asciinema.org/a/555673.png)](https://asciinema.org/a/555673)

 ### Game 5 - Prime

+> *Rules: The user is given a random number and have to answer 'yes' if the number is prime.*

 [![asciicast](https://asciinema.org/a/555991.png)](https://asciinema.org/a/555991)